xformerfhs/hashvalue/README.md

 Now an example with another output encoding:

 ```
-hashvalue -source "There should be a meaning." --base32
+hashvalue --source "There should be a meaning." --base32
 ```

 This prints the following output: